pejman-hkh/react-player-cc/README.md

 # React Custom Player
-react-playerx is a lightweight and customizable React video player component with built-in support for:
+react-player-cc is a lightweight and customizable React video player component with built-in support for:

 Custom controls (play/pause, volume, progress bar, etc.)